-The Platinum Card from American Express is one of the best travel rewards credit cards in the marketplace today, full stop.
+The Platinum Card® from American Express is one of the best travel rewards credit cards on the market today, full stop.

-While many shy away from its hefty annual fee, it offers a ton of benefits that make it relatively easy to get the annual fee amount back in value each year.
-In fact, even occasional travelers can come out way ahead with the Platinum Card.
+While many shy away from the card’s hefty annual fee, it offers a ton of benefits that make it relatively easy to get the annual fee amount back in value each year, and then some.
+In fact, even occasional travelers who play their cards right can come out way ahead with the Platinum Card.

-We’ll run through all the fantastic benefits of the Platinum Card and explain why it can be a great travel companion.
+We’ll run through all the fantastic benefits of the Amex Platinum Card and explain why it might be the perfect fit for your wallet.

 - $200 Annual Uber Credit

-- Earn 5x Membership Rewards Points on All Airfare
+- Earn 5x Points on Airfare & Prepaid Hotel Stays

-- $100 Application Fee Credit for Global Entry or TSA PreCheck
+- Global Entry or TSA PreCheck Fee Credit

-- $100 Annual Credit to be used at Saks Fifth Avenue
+- $100 Annual Credit for Saks Fifth Avenue

 - Hilton Honors & Marriott Bonvoy Gold Elite Status